rdmpage/microcitation-lite/README.md

 ## SQLite

-Experimenting with SQLite to keep things simple (e.g., no need to install database server.
+Experimenting with SQLite to keep things simple (e.g., no need to install database server).

+## Tables

+Have decided to have two tables, one for data derived from various sources, and one for data obtained by resolving DOIs.
+Might help in cases where there are multiple sources of journal data and none are complete (e.g., web pages may have more information than DOI, such as PDFs, other languages, etc.).

 ### Update timestamp